 Hubble, bubble, toil and trouble – the witching hour is almost upon us!
-Between the commencement of Year 12 exams and Halloween fast approaching, we’re definitely entering the scariest season of the year.
+Between the commencement of Year 12 exams and today being the spookiest day of the year, we’re definitely in the thick of the scariest season.

 We’re holding some creepy Halloween activities on our campuses including movie marathons and horror games on our HTC Vive + Oculus VR consoles – but whether you’re staying in to study, or just waiting to surprise those trick or treaters, we’ve put together some ideas to help you have a spooky Halloween at home.

 It may seem cliché, but what better way to spend your Halloween than cuddled up on the sofa with a big bowl of Halloween treats scaring the living daylights out of yourself?
 Netflix have just released In the Tall Grass or Velvet Buzzsaw that will be sure to give you a fright.
 Or how about the old haunting classics like The Shining, Saw or The Omen.

 Crack out your smartphone and flashlights and shoot your own scary movie.
 Convert your footage to black and white, add some ghost trails, and the ‘mystery’ or suspense’ sound effects and boom.
 Instant scary movie!
 Make zombies walk like the characters in The Ring and The Grudge by speeding up one step and slowing down the next.
 This can be time consuming, but the final effect is really creepy.

 If you want to take your scary movie making skills to the next level – Find out more about studying Film + TV